Florence Mary Taylor: Career

 In April 1907, Taylor married Sydney-born artist, inventor, and craftworker George Augustine Taylor at St Stephen's Presbyterian Church in Sydney.
 George Taylor had lectured her at college and was a close friend of her first employer Francis Ernest Stowe.
 On 5 December 1909, Taylor became the first Australian woman to fly a heavier-than-air craft, in a glider built by her husband in his Redfern workshop, from the Narrabeen sandhills near Sydney.
 They were both passionate about architecture and town planning, amongst many other interests and activities.
 Max Freeland described them as "possibly the most amazing couple in Australia's history".

 Within a few months of their wedding George and Florence Taylor had established a publishing company, Building Publishing Co.
 Ltd that specialised in building industry journals, spearheaded by Building magazine, three journals of which Florence edited: Harmony, Young Australia and the Australian (later Commonwealth) Home.
 According to garden historian Richard Aitken, 'Gardening, although not expressly covered by Building, was treated nonetheless as an integral part of design, both at a domestic level and on a broader public scale'.
 Taylor's personal assistant was Mary Emily Haworth (1901–1998).
 Journalist John Canner (1882–1978) also worked on "Building Ltd" where he met and later married Mary Haworth.

 For some years following their marriage the Taylors lived in Bannerman Street, Cremorne, in a house designed by the innovative architect, Henry Austin Wilshire, before moving to an apartment on Loftus Street, Sydney, where their publishing business was also located.
 In 1913 they were founding members of the Town Planning Association of New South Wales, and Florence served as its secretary for many years.

 Following her husband's sudden death, drowning in his bath associated with an epileptic seizure in 1928, Taylor maintained their publishing business and while forced to close eight of their eleven journals, she maintained Building (later Building, Lighting and Engineering) (1907–72), Construction (1908–74) and the Australasian Engineer (1915–73), editing them herself and expanding significantly after World War II.
 She continued to produce town plans and also travelled to Asia, the Americas and Europe bringing back ideas on town planning which informed her writings and speeches.
 She published a book about her town plans in 1959, authored by her employee J.M.
 Giles, Fifty years of town planning with Florence M. Taylor.
-Taylor was appointed an Officer of the Order of the British Empire in 1939 and elevated to a Commander of that order in 1961.